TRAVELLING WITH A CELLO 101

 AT THE AIRPORT

 Most of the time they will tell you that you can pre-board.
-(If they don't, just ask them if you can board when they call people with special needs so it will be easier to install the cello for you and for the crew.
-They always say yes, you will board when they call people with special needs / extra assistance / w/ kids.)
+(If they don't, just ask them if you can board when they call people with special needs so it will be easier to install the cello for you (and for the crew).
+Most of the time they agree, you will board when they call people with special needs / extra assistance / w/ kids.)

-Once you get to the plane and as soon as you get in see the flight attendant, smile and say something like "hello!
+If at that point you notice that your cello doesn't have a window seat, be super nice because if you would have booked an extra seat this would not have happened... ;) As soon as you get in see the flight attendant, smile and say something like "hello!
 I have an extra seat for the cello, but they did not give a window seat for the cello and thought you could solve this problem once on board, I am sorry for the inconvenience".

-Be kind and smile, they have always solved the problem with me when it happened. (she or he will check if the flight is full.
-They might have to move you and the cello to another rank, or move someone be thankful :))
+Be kind and smile, (she or he will check if the flight is full.
+They might have to move you and the cello to another rank, or move someone: be thankful :))